vanTrant/personal-portofolio/README.md

 ## Getting started

-You can preview the page [here](https://codepen.io/vanTrant/pen/mdWZwJz)
+You can preview the page in [Codepen page](https://codepen.io/vanTrant/pen/mdWZwJz) or in [Github page](https://vantrant.github.io/personal-portofolio/)

 ### Prerequisites